‘New York, New York 2

 “Tons,” I looked at Jack.
 “We’ll add an Astaire & Rogers dance routine.”

-Jack and I revive the ‘Dancing in the Rain’ routine we’d done for Mummy.
+Jack and I revive the ‘Dancing in the Rain’ routine we do for Mummy.
 We sing and dance right there in the screening room.

 It’s too much for the suits.
 Amid the laughter, the senior suit concedes.
 “Okay.
 Okay.
 Enough of the chutzpah.
 This ain’t New York.

 “That’s it,” I yelled.
 “The film and song are called, ‘New York, New York.”

 “You win, kid.
 But ya gotta get Edgar into dinner with Elton John tonight.
 Tell Scorsese to call and negotiate with us.
 He’ll get his money.
 And you ain’t takin’ any credit fer what ya pulled off.”

 Jack whispers, “What song are you talking about, or is this all bull shit?”

 “Dakota, our band.
 Nina wrote the song but we told her it wasn’t rock n roll.”

 “Oh, yeah,” He looks at me.
 We put our arms around each other and sing to the suits:

 “If I can make it there, I’ll make it anywhere.
 It’s up to you, New York, New York.”

 “Okay, okay,” they shake their heads and wave us away.
 “Have Marty call us.
 And Edgar better get to eat with Elton.

 “Tell him, Dan Tana’s at ten tonight.
 Elton will expect him.
 Tell him to bring a bottle of Seagram’s.”

 We rush out of the screening room and find an empty office.
 I dial the movie set in New York, while Jack calls Daddy to stay ahead of the shit-storm.
 After twenty rings someone finally answers on the set.
 They go and find Nina.
 She sounds down.

 “What’s up, sweetness?”
 I ask.